wp-plugins/quick-contact-form/readme.txt

 No but I've inherited 2 ancient, deaf and grumpy Persians.

 == Changelog ==

+= 5.3 =
+*	Changed the order of the columns in the form settings page
+*	Made it easier to swap between named forms in the settings pages
+*	Fixed some spellings errors
+*	Bug fix: you can now add multiple email addresses on a fresh install

 = 5.2.1 =
 *	Bug fix: wp_mail chopped the last character of the senders name off!